 The Southern Scenic route is an iconic tourist highway in New Zealand that links Dunedin to Queenstown taking you across some of the most idyllic natural landscapes seen anywhere in the world.

 We’ve put a lot of itineraries together over the years and decided it was about time we dedicated one to this treasured route.
 We’ve spanned it out over 9 days and although we know it could be done much quicker, we think it’s the sort of route that deserves time and appreciation and we’re confident you’ll agree!

-If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Queenstown or our hire cars in Dunedin – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Queenstown or our hire cars in Dunedin – we’re not one of New Zealand’s favourite rental car companies for no reason!

 - Route map with key locations

 - Recommended vehicle for this trip

 - Small Bags